Hidden-Pixel/ludum-dare-40/README.md

   - [download windows installer][raylib-dl]
   - [wiki][raylib-wiki]
   - [cheatsheet][raylib-cheatsheet]

+### General setup
+- Windows CMD
+  - Several CMD shortcut icons that execute different .bat script can be saved to your desktop with the following added to the target field in the cmd properties (i.e., right-click properties on CMD shortcut) -> %windir%\system32\cmd.exe /k "C:\Users\{username}\shell-win32.bat".
+  - A copy of that shell-*.bat file will need to exist in the loation specificed.

+- Game Source Code / Libraries
+  - Source code is stored in game folder under the src folder.
+  - Libaries are contained in the game folder, src, and the libs folder - please do not move these around.

 #### Win32
-	- Compiler: MSVC[msvc] (visual studio / c and c++ installation only)
+- Compiler: [MSVC][msvc] (visual studio / c and c++ installation only)
 - Env Script: Shell-win32.bat
   - environment is contained with cmd instance running another compiler could mess with set envs.
 - Build Script: build-win32.bat

 #### Linux/Mac
 TODO(nick)